wavemaker/docs/learn/how-tos/implement-openid-okta-provider.md

 id: "implement-openid-okta-provider"
 sidebar_label: "Open ID using Okta provider"
 ---

+Okta's identity and access management system is to manage access control and user identity.
+It is also to codify what resources each user can access and what functions each user can perform.
 In this document, we discuss the steps to implement Okta as Open ID provider.

 ---